 In this course, any violation of the academic honesty policy will have varying consequences depending on the severity of the infraction as judged by the instructor.
-Minimally, a violation will result in an "F" or 0 points on the assignment in question.
+Minimally, a violation will result in treating the assignment in question as if it were never completed.
 Additionally, the student's course grade may be lowered by one letter grade.
 In severe cases, the student will be assigned a course grade of "F" and dismissed from the class.
 All cases of academic dishonesty will be reported to the Associate Dean who may decide to recommend further action to the Admissions and Academic Status Committee, including suspension or dismissal.
 It is assumed that students will educate themselves regarding what is considered to be academic dishonesty, so excuses or claims of ignorance will not mitigate the consequences of any violations.

-5 Accessibility
+5 Academic Support and Accessibility